mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Linux-Unix - GPT (GUID Partition Table) Related Items.md

 	/dev/sdb: 1022 cylinders, 247 heads, 62 sectors/track

-Now let’s get a blocksize of the device like this:
+Now let’s get the blocksize of the device like this:

     sudo blockdev --getsz /dev/sdb